About This Listing

 Welcome to the Bock House.

-We live in the Alamo Square historic district and are located just a block away from the famous Alamo Square and Painted Ladies Houses.
+The house is in the Alamo Square historic district and located just a block away from the famous Alamo Square and Painted Ladies Houses.
 (You can use Alamo Square Park as a starting point for map programs to determine travels times and options.)
 This is almost exactly in the geographic center of the city with lots to do locally and two bus lines close by that can get you almost anywhere you need to go.

-We are a fun and active house with a variety of people usually ready to explore the city or chill with a cookout in the back yard.
+It is a fun and active house with a variety of people usually ready to explore the city or chill with a cookout in the back yard.
 Our home is in a traditional 3-flat Victorian style house.
 There are 6 bedrooms.
 Julie lives in one and the other five are rented through AIr BnB.

 The house was built in 1907 and is located within the Alamo Square Historic District.
 The #5 bus stop is just outside the front door (go to the beach or downtown) and the #22 is just 2 blocks down the street (will go to the Mission or Upper Pac Height/Marina District).
-Both are 24 hour buses so you can get home any time of day or night.
 The famous SF bike wiggle is just a few blocks from the house.
 This helps get you around town with the least amount of hills.

 If you have a car you can park for free on the street but after 5 p.m. it may take a little driving around to find a space.
-Our neighborhood is one of the last ones not to require a local parking permit which is great for our guest.
+Our neighborhood is one of the last ones not to require a local parking permit.
 The street cleaning is only once a week so you can find parking where you can leave your car for up to a week at a time.
 Make sure you curb your tires when parked on a hill.
 They will ticket you for not doing it in SF.
-A parking lot across the street is available for $1 an hour or $150 a month.

 If you are just planning to travel around the city we recommend using public transportation, bikes or taxis and leaving your car parked.
 Bikes can be bought for $100 -$300 off (website hidden) and then resold when you leave for about the same price.
 I can help acquire or sell a bike for you if needed.